 This section sets out the amounts, timing and manner of payments to the ILC from the Land Fund in category B years, that is, the years in which the Land Fund is no longer being credited with amounts from the Consolidated Revenue Fund.

-In each of these years, the ILC is to be paid the designated funding amount for that year in two equal payments to be made on the last business day in August and February respectively.
+In each of these years, the ILC is to be paid the designated funding amount for that year on the last business day of the year.
 The designated funding amount for a category B year is worked out in accordance with subsections (3) and (4) and is equal to the realised real return on the investments of the Land Fund in respect of the previous year.
 This requires the return on investments to be adjusted in accordance with usual accounting practice to take account of both inflation, calculated using the indexation factor set out in section 193D, and the degree to which returns actually accrue to the Land Fund.